sidaw/nbsvm/README.md

 Stefan Wager, Sida Wang, and Percy Liang.
 Dropout Training as Adaptive Regularization.
 NIPS 2013
 -  We got 91.98% using unlabeled data with logistic regression and bigrams.

-(please submit pull request if you want something added or changed)
+(please submit a pull request if you want something added or changed)

 MIT license: [here](LICENSE.MD)